 They shed a lot, so he may not be the best choice for allergy sufferers.

-Also, keep in mind that the Collie is a very active dog who needs more than a few games of fetch or Frisbee to stay healthy.
+Also, keep in mind that he is a very active dog.
+He needs more than a few games of fetch or Frisbee to stay healthy.

-Training and exercise will be a life-long feat when owning a Rough Collie, as they will need plenty of training to stay mentally happy.
+Training and exercise will be a life-long endeavor with this breed.
+They will need plenty of training to stay mentally happy.

-This is in addition to lots of daily walks, hikes, or jogs as well as backyard playtime to stay physically fit.
+This is in addition to lots of daily walks, hikes, or jogs and backyard playtime to stay physically fit.

-So, if you don’t mind a bit of loose hair on your clothes and furniture, and if you are able to provide your Rough Collie with the time, attention, exercise, and grooming they need…
+So, if you don’t mind a bit of loose hair on your clothes and furniture, and if you are able to provide your pup with the time, attention, exercise, and grooming they need…

 The Collie will likely make the perfect dog for you and your family!

 Rescuing a Collie

 One of the benefits of going through a shelter or rescue organization is that the price is much less than you will pay for a puppy through a breeder.
 Adoption fees typically range from $50 to $100.

 This is an especially good deal considering that rescues or shelters will often provide vaccinations, de-sexing, and breed-specific health screening.